Gannon-University-CIS/final-project-cis355-fa23/Docs/Chat-Text.md

 ### Room Authentication
 In order to enter rooms which you've been invited there are many ways but because if time I chose to make the user type the **id** and the **password**. if room exist and the password was set right then it `throws back the id`.
 Later on the Id will be used to get chat messages and send chat messages to a specific chatroom

+### Chat Send
+To send the chat I made a authenticator which queries for `password` and `room id` in order to find the desired room and verify if you have permission.
+Once authenticated then there is a http request to obtain the users id.
+Once the message is sent the `id` of the room and the user are added into the chat message.
+### Get Chat By Id
+To set it up I set it up just how all the gets where set but with a little twist.
+In order to **filter** I added the content of all into a list which later I parse through in a for loop to compare the _id_ of the requested chat room and later it adds all of the ones containing the same id into a list to later be returned.
+This can be seen in `/backend/src/UserApi/Repositories/UserRepository.cs`.
+As well I set up the need for authentication with a password so the content can stay private.